secretstartups/handbook/product/how-to-engage/index.html.md

 - Sales schedules 1 hour zoom meeting with product manager, customer, and themselves.
 Call recorded if customer gives permission.
 - Product Manager prepares any additional questions they would like answered, beyond what is below.
     - What version of GitLab are you currently using?
-CE / Starter / Premium?
+CE / Premium / Ultimate?
     - How are you currently doing source code management?
 GitLab merge requests or another tool?
 How about CI/CD?
     - How are you currently doing issue management?
 How are you using HP ALM?
 Agile/Kanban?
 What do your sprint/iterations look like?
 1 week?
 1 month?
 2 months?
     - What is the integration like between issue management and source code management?